crotwell/pickax/README.md

 # Finish function

 The finish function is called whenever the user quits, goes to next or previous, ie `q`, `v` or `r`.
-It is called with three arguments, first is the QuakeML Event, which contains picks, including both new picks and any existing picks.
+It is called with four arguments, first is the QuakeML Event, which contains picks, including both new picks and any existing picks.
 Second is the current stream, useful to get the channel.
-Last is the command, one of "quit", "next", or "prev".
+Third is the command, one of "quit", "next", or "prev" and the last is pickax itself.

+For next and prev, you generally will call `pickax.update_data()` passing in a new stream and optionally quake and inventory if they have changed.

 # build hints